VeroJulianaSchmalz/South-American-Accent-Recognition/README.md

 ## Evaluation

-Experiment 5, with the highest amount of training data (not equally distributed per speakers' group) obtained the highest accuracy values (61% on train and valid. set)
+Experiment 5, with the highest amount of training data (not equally distributed per speakers' group) reached the best accuracy values.
 Overall the best identified target groups were Argentinian Female Speakers and Chilean Male Speakers.